smikitky/chatgpt-md-translator/README.md

 1. Make sure you have a recent version of Node.js installed.
 2. Run `npm install --global markdown-gpt-translator`.
 3. Go to [OpenAI's developer section](https://platform.openai.com/overview), sign up, register _your own_ credit card, and generate an API key.
-4. Create a config file.
-To do so, use [this template](https://github.com/smikitky/markdown-gpt-translator/blob/main/env-example) and save it to one of the following locations ($CWD refers to the directory where this tool will be invoked).
-You need to specify at least your API key.
+4. Create a **config** file in the dotenv format.
+Use [this template](https://github.com/smikitky/markdown-gpt-translator/blob/main/env-example) and save it to one of the following locations ($CWD refers to the directory where this tool will be invoked).

    - `$CWD/.markdown-gpt-translator`
    - `$CWD/.env`
    - `$HOME/.config/markdown-gpt-translator/config`
    - `$HOME/.markdown-gpt-translator`

+   At least, you need to specify your API key as `OPENAI_API_KEY`.

-5. Create a prompt file.
+5. Create a **prompt** file.
 You can copy this [`prompt-example.md`](https://raw.githubusercontent.com/smikitky/markdown-gpt-translator/main/prompt-example.md) to one of the following locations and edit its contents.
 At least, you need to specify the language name.
 The contents of this file will be included in each API call, so you can write instructions to ChatGPT in a natural language.

    - `$CWD/prompt.md`
    - `$CWD/.prompt.md`